liangcici/MO-VLN/README.md

 Project website: https://mligg23.github.io/MO-VLN-Site/

+### Update

+#### 8/17/2023

+ We have released **version 1.1** of the MO-VLN benchmark simulator.

+- Added **walker control interface**.
+- Added many different states of pedestrians, including **different gender, different skin colors, and different ages of 50 walkers with smooth walking or running movements**

+- **Added 1k+ instructions** to our four tasks.
+- Two **new scenes have been added**, bringing the total to five:
+  - Coffee
+  - Restaurant
+  - Nursing Room
+  - **Home scene** -- A home suite consisting of a living room, kitchen, dining room, and multiple bedrooms
+  - **Separate tables** -- Multiple tables can provide a large and efficient grasping parallel training
+- Support for **grabbing and navigation tasks**.

+#### 6/18/2023

+ We have released **version 1.0** of the MO-VLN benchmark simulator.

+- Built on UE5.
+- 3 scene types:
+  - Coffee -- One-to-one modeling in a Coffee
+  - Restaurant -- One-to-one modeling in a restaurant
+  - Nursing Room -- One-to-one modeling in a Nursing Room
+- Support for navigation tasks.
+- With **real light and shadow characteristics**
+- Support **129 classes** for navigation testing
+- Support instruction tasks with **four tasks**:
+  - goal-conditioned navigation given a specific object category (e.g., "fork");
+  - goal-conditioned navigation given simple instructions (e.g., "Search for and move towards a tennis ball");
+  - step-by-step instructions following;
+  - finding abstract objects based on high-level instruction (e.g., "I am thirsty").

+#### To-Do List

+- Develop and make **more scenes**.
+- Provide **more classes of generative objects**.
+- Continue to update the simulator's **physics engine effects** to achieve more **realistic dexterous hand-grabbing effects**
+- Adding **more interactive properties to objects in the environment**, such as a coffee machine that can be controlled to make coffee.

 ## Overview
 MO-VLN provides four tasks: 1) goal-conditioned navigation given a specific object category (e.g., "fork"); 2) goal-conditioned navigation given simple instructions (e.g., "Search for and move towards a tennis ball"); 3) step-by-step instruction following; 4) finding abstract object based on high-level instruction (e.g., "I am thirsty").
 The earlier version of our simulator covers three high-quality scenes: cafe, restaurant, and nursing house.